 Hernias can be painful.
-You may feel pain when you cough, bend, or lift a heavy object.
-You may feel pressure in your groin or have swelling or a bulge in the affected area.
-If you have a hernia, your doctor may recommend either an open hernia repair surgery or a laparoscopic hernia repair surgery.
+You may feel pulling or soreness when you cough, bend, or lift a heavy object.
+This pain may be accompanied by pressure in your groin or bulging in the affected area.
+If you have a hernia, your doctor may recommend one of two types of hernia surgery: open hernia repair or laparoscopic hernia repair.

 Below, learn about the different types of hernia repair surgery.